 Aided by deities such as Thoth, Anubis and Nephthys, Isis was able to put Osiris’s body back together.
 She then used her magic to resurrect Osiris.
 Shortly after, Osiris and Isis copulated and brought forth a son called Horus.
 Osiris then passed on to the land of the dead and became the lord of the afterlife.

-Isis raised and protected her son Horus until the day that he avenged Osiris and took back the throne of Egypt from his uncle Set.
+Isis raised and protected her son Horus until the day that he avenged Osiris’ death and took back the throne of Egypt from his uncle Set.
 The mother and child fled to the Nile Delta marshlands, hiding from the god of chaos.

 - The birth, death & Resurrection of Osiris

 - Sekhmet: Egyptian Warrior Goddess of Destruction and Healing

 Role in Ancient Egyptian Religion

 Due to the longevity of her worship, many historians and Egyptologists have concluded that Isis was likely the most influential goddess in ancient Egyptian religion.

 Over the centuries and millennia, she took on several roles, attributes and functions.
 What runs through her myth is the role she plays as a wife and a mother.
 She was venerated as the goddess of women and children.
 Her commitment to her family was what the Egyptians admired most about her.
 This was evident in the Osiris Myth, where she went to great lengths to find her husband’s dismembered body and then put him back together.